anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

   Stack: [{code: [Grab, Grab, Grab, Access(0), Return], env: []}, Num(0), Num(0), Num(0), Marker((Grab Access(0) Succ Return], [])]
   ```

   And how here's where the magic starts happening.
-Apply immediately puts the closure back onto the code-stack (this is why it'd be faster to use a `let`).
+Apply immediately puts the closure's code back onto the code-stack (this is why it'd be faster to use a `let`).
+(It also puts the closure's environment back onto the environment-stack, but both are empty right now so that has no effect.)

   ```
   Code:  [Grab, Grab, Grab, Access(0), Return]